 What not to do with a chipped tooth at home?

 Do not attempt to pull out a damaged tooth.
 Seek emergent dental care if the pain becomes severe.
-If the tooth appears severely damaged leave the remaining tooth structure as is and have a consultation with your dental provider.
-Your dentist will do an evaluation to determine if there is enough tooth structure remaining for repair.
+If the tooth appears severely damaged, leave the remaining tooth structure intact and consult with your dental provider.
+Your dentist will evaluate to determine if sufficient tooth structure remains for repair.

 Never file your broken teeth.
 Filing your teeth can increase damage and cause further reduction in tooth structure.
-Filing can increase sensitivity and make the tooth more vulnerable to bacteria.
+Filling can increase sensitivity and make the tooth more vulnerable to bacteria.

 FAQ